sumch76/nodejs-md-file/README.md

 ## Difference between  Caret (`^`) vs. Tilde (`~`)

 >### In JavaScript (specifically in the context of package management with npm or yarn), the caret (^) and tilde (~) symbols are used in package.json to specify version ranges.
-They indicate how flexible the versioning of a package is when you're installing dependencies.
+They indicate how flexible the versioning of a package is when you're installing dependencies.//////////

 ## `1.Caret (^):`
 - #### The caret symbol allows updates to non-breaking changes based on semver (Semantic Versioning) rules.